truecrunchyfrog/NoxetServer/README.md

 # NoxetServer
-Plugin for the Minecraft server Noxet.
+Plugin for the Minecraft server Noxet.org.